 Parambikulam is one of the biodiversity hot spots in the world as it supports diverse habitat types and endemism.
 A natural home to the majestic tigers, Parambikulam Tiger Reserve houses some of the most exotic and endangered wildlife species.
 As per the latest estimates, there are 28 tigers at the reserve.
-Apart from tigers, elephant, leopard, lion-tailed macaque, peacock, spotted deer, sambar deer, bison, porcupine, and Nilgiri tahr are part of this reserve.
-The presence of 250 species of birds offers fantastic bird watching opportunities.
+Apart from tigers, elephants, leopards, lion-tailed macaque, peacocks, spotted deer, sambar deer, bison, porcupine, and Nilgiri tahr are part of this reserve.
+The presence of 250 species of birds offers fantastic bird-watching opportunities.
 A rare type of frogs known as Parambikulam Chilappan can be seen only at this reserve.

 Kannimara Teak in Parambikulam is considered to be one of the largest teaks in Asia.
 During the reign of the British, a tramway was constructed to take the teak to Chalakudy from Parambikulam.
 One can see the remains of the tramway tracks here even today.
 The Parambikulam Dam, which is part of the Parambikulam-Aliyar project, is situated here.
 Tourists can opt for a ride on the bamboo rafts at the Parambikulam reservoir.
 The nearby Thunakkadavu and Peruvaripallam Dams are also interesting spots to explore.
 The sanctuary is the home of four different tribes of indigenous peoples including the Kadar, Malasar, Muduvar, and Mala Malasar settled in six colonies.
 People from tribal colonies inside the reserve are engaged as guides for treks and safaris and are employed in various eco-tourism initiatives.